1. What specific services do you offer to students?

 Scholarships are offered through the university and from outside sources for incoming students, continuing students and graduating seniors.
 High school students applying to UIC only need to apply to the university and the designated special programs they are interested in (e.g. Honors College, GPPA, Business Scholars) to be considered for ALL scholarships available to incoming freshmen.

-If you'd like to receive updates on awards that are a fit for you, please fill out our Student Information Form.
+If you'd like to receive updates on nationally competitive fellowships and scholarships that are a fit for you, please fill out our Student Information Form.

 13. What is UIC SNAP?